eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_06.md

     ![The WebVM VM blade is displayed, Public IP Address copy button is highlighted.](media/parts-umlimited-web-site.png "Parts Unlimited Web Site")

-    > For testing purposes, you might want to create yourself an account on Parts Unlimited web site and purchase some products.
-Use the coupon code **FREE** to buy everything for free.

 1. Minimize the browser window and open **AppServiceMigrationAssistant** that is located on the Desktop.

     ![AppServiceMigrationAssistant is highlighted on the desktop.](media/appservicemigrationassistant-desktop.png "App Service Migration Assistant")